 The attention for the space industry is skyrocketing, and there are no signs of slowing down.
-Earlier this month we’ve welcomed 7 new businesses to our incubation programme for space related startups.
-A new selection round has been opened already.
+Last year we’ve welcomed 7 new businesses to our incubation programme for space related startups.
+And a new selection round has been opened already.
 From a business perspective, now is the time to become a space entrepreneur.

 As the manager of the ESA BIC Noordwijk programme, we have defined two major reasons for why it makes sense to now start a space related business: space commercialisation and the need for impact on earth.
 This article features the first one.
 Note: we will talk about these topics from an European point of view.